hmamawal/CS473_FINAL_PROJECT/README.md

-# CS473 Project 2
+# CS473 Project 2: Gymnastics Simulator

 ## Overview
 This project is a graphics application developed primarily in C++ using OpenGL and GLFW.
-It sets up an environment for rendering 3D objects, handling user inputs, and displaying various shapes and models.
+It simulates a gymnastics environment with various apparatus and avatars, allowing for interactive control of the camera and gymnastics movements.

 ## Features
+- **Gymnastics Environment**: Includes tumbling floor, vault table, high bar, and pommel horses.
+- **Interactive Avatars**: Control avatars to perform gymnastics moves like backflips and giants.
+- **First-Person View**: Toggle between standard and first-person camera perspectives.
+- **Dynamic Lighting**: Adjustable point light (color).
+- **Environment Model**: Includes a Lou Gross building model with custom texturing.
 - **Environment Initialization**: Sets up a GLFW window for rendering.
 - **Input Handling**: Processes user inputs from the keyboard and mouse to navigate the 3D space.
 - **Shader Programs**: Uses GLSL shaders for rendering shapes and text.
 - **Vertex Array Objects (VAOs)**: Manages different types of objects, including basic shapes, textured shapes, and imported shapes.
-- **3D Models**: Imports and renders 3D models such as a "smiley", a "die", and a "ship".
-- **Camera**: Provides camera controls for moving forward, backward, left, and right.
+- **Camera**: Provides camera controls for moving in the 3D environment.

+## Controls

+### Camera & Navigation Controls
+- `W` - Move camera forward
+- `A` - Move camera left
+- `S` - Move camera backward
+- `D` - Move camera right
+- `Mouse` - Look around (rotate camera)
+- `C` - Toggle first-person view (puts camera at avatar's eye level on high bar)

+### Avatar Controls
+**Main Avatar (on floor):**
+- `B` - Make the avatar do a backflip

+**High Bar Avatar:**
-- **Lighting**: Sets up lighting parameters to illuminate the 3D objects.
+- `J` - Make the avatar "jump" up to and off of the high bar
-- **Render Loop**: Continuously updates the scene based on user inputs and renders the objects.
+- `M` - Make the avatar do swings / "Giants" around the bar or stop doing them

+### Lighting Controls
+- `R` - Toggle point light color (white/red)

+### System Controls
+- `ESC` - Exit application

+## Tips & Information
+- In first-person view (C key), you'll see from the high bar avatar's perspective
+  - Before you toggle C, ensure you're already looking the direction of the Avatar.
+There is currently a camera issue.
+- Camera position coordinates are displayed at the top right of the screen
+- The apparatus includes: tumbling floor, vault table, high bar, and pommel horses
+- The environment includes a Lou Gross building model with some cool texturing

+## Technical Notes
+- Point light illuminates the entire scene
+- Camera-attached spotlight provides focused lighting
+- First-person view locks camera to the avatar's movement
+- Minimum camera height is enforced to prevent clipping through the floor

 ## Getting Started
 ### Prerequisites